 On top of the bowl is a separate lid that you lift on and off the bowl to give you access to your food.

 The lid also contains all the workings that you need for cooking and most come with manual controls made up of 2 rotary dials for temperature and time.

 Tip: Do not turn the rotary timer control knob backwards as this could damage it.

-As you cook the halogen element will turn on and off, this is to control the temperature inside the glass bowl.
+As you cook the halogen element will turn on and off, this is normal and is designed to control the temperature inside the glass bowl.

 Tip: Always place the lid on a lid stand or heatproof surface as it does get very hot.